TG-Techie/ckks-engine-no-std/README.md

 - **Advanced Arithmetic Operations**:
   - **Division**: Approximate division of encrypted values.
   - **Exponentiation**: Raise encrypted values to a power.

+## CKKS-Engine Final Release(4.0.0)

+We are excited to announce the **final release** of `ckks-engine`.
+This release represents the culmination of our development efforts, introducing significant enhancements, robust testing, and improved usability.
+Below are the highlights of this release:

+### 🚀 Key Highlights

+### 🐳 Docker Support
+- Added **Dockerized environment** for `ckks-engine`, enabling users to set up and run the library with minimal effort.
+- Simplified deployment and ensured compatibility across various systems.

+### 🛠️ Code Refinements
+- Addressed **bugs** and optimized performance for better robustness and stability.
+- Enhanced the core functionality to ensure smooth and efficient operation.

+### 🔍 Comprehensive Testing
+- **Fuzz Testing**: Conducted extensive fuzz testing to uncover edge cases and validate the reliability and security of encryption functions.
+- **Integration Tests**: Added an extensive suite of integration tests to validate the interaction of various features under real-world scenarios.

+### 📚 Documentation and Release Stability
+- Improved **documentation** to guide users through all features, with clear examples and use cases.
+- Finalized and polished all features for **production readiness**.

 ## Project Architecture